What is an Electric Boiler?

 - Make a good action for the environment.
 An electricity boiler benefits from a smaller carbon footprint than fuel boiler when it is running.

 - Reduce your maintenance costs.
 A combustion boiler needs to get its pipes replaced after some time, mostly when it concerns biomass boilers, wood pellets boilers or wood-fired boiler stoves.
+However, electric boilers don't need as much maintenance which saves you time as well as costs.

 Cons of Electric Boilers